apache/pinot-site/website/docs/about/what_is_pinot.md

 ## When should I not use it?

 Pinot is not a replacement for your database, nor a search engine.
 It addresses fast analytics on immutable data and it is not thought by design, to handle data updates or deletions.
-Joins are currently not supported, but this problem can be overcome by using [PrestoDB]((https://prestodb.io/)) for querying Pinot.
+Joins are currently not supported, but this problem can be overcome by using [Trino]((https://trino.io/)) or [PrestoDB]((https://prestodb.io/)) for querying Pinot.

-For more information about PrestoDB connector for Pinot see the [Helm Chart of Pinot with Presto](https://github.com/apache/pinot/tree/master/kubernetes/examples/helm#access-pinot-using-presto)
+For more information about [Trino Pinot Connector](https://trino.io/docs/current/connector/pinot.html), see [Trino Pinot Integration](https://docs.pinot.apache.org/integrations/trino).

-Pinot-Presto connector is avilable with version [0.229](https://github.com/prestodb/presto/pull/13504)
+For more information about [Presto Pinot Connector](https://prestodb.io/docs/current/connector/pinot.html), see [Presto Pinot Integration](https://docs.pinot.apache.org/integrations/presto).

 ## Quick example